Lounes78/Digit-Recognition-model-without-using-TensorFlow/README.md

 python main.py
 ```

+## Data Conversion

+I have provided a Python script (`convert_to_csv.py`) to convert the binary MNIST dataset provided in LeCun web site into CSV format.

 ## Contributing

 Contributions are welcome!
 If you'd like to improve this project or fix any issues, please fork the repository and create a pull request.